GoogleChrome/OriginTrials/developer-guide.md

 ## How do I enable an experimental feature on my origin?

-*Note: token registration opens in a couple of weeks.
-Please check back then.*

-You can opt any page on your origin into the trial of an experimental feature by requesting a token for your origin and then adding an origin-trial <meta> tag to the head of that page.
+You can opt any page on your origin into the trial of an experimental feature by [requesting a token for your origin](http://bit.ly/OriginTrialSignup) and then adding an origin-trial <meta> tag to the head of that page.
 For example this may look something like:
 ```
 <meta http-equiv="origin-trial" content="**insert your site’s token here**">
 ```

-We’re currently working on building a console where you can generate these tokens in an automated and self-service way.
-In the near future you will be able to obtain tokens by filling out the Google registration form, and specifying your origin and the feature you’d like to enable.
-After registering, we'll send you an email with your token.
-Note that these tokens are currently generated manually so there may be a delay.
+After filling out the form, we'll send you an email with your token.
+Note that these tokens are currently generated manually so there may be up to 24 hours delay before you receive the token.
+Until then we encourage you to start developing with the feature by flipping the relevant flag in about:flags.

 ## What is the thinking behind origin trials?
 An exploration of the motivations and reasoning behind origin trials is provided in [the explainer](explainer.md).
 The TL;DR is that we strongly value the feedback of real web developers (that means you!) during the process of designing and standardizing new APIs.
 We believe origin trials provide a good way of encouraging that feedback, while being extremely careful that the experiments aren’t used by sites in production-critical roles or as if they’re finalized features.